bajankristof/homelab/README.md

 - An Arch Linux server on your local network with SSH access.
   - The SSH user must have passwordless `sudo` access (see below).
   - The SSH user's password must NOT contain single or double quotes.
+- A [Cloudflare](https://www.cloudflare.com/) account with a domain name.
+  - You need to create a Cloudflare API token with the following permissions:
+    - Zone:DNS:Edit
+    - Zone:Zone:Read

 ### sudoers